Thomas Lynch Jr.

 Thomas Lynch Jr. (August 5, 1749 – December 17, 1779) was a signer of the United States Declaration of Independence as a representative of South Carolina and a Founding Father of the United States.
 His father Thomas Lynch was a member of the Continental Congress and had signed the 1774 Continental Association.
 When he had to step down because of illness, Thomas Lynch Jr. was selected to fill his post.

 Early life

-Coat of arms of Thomas Lynch Jr.
+The coat of arms of Thomas Lynch Jr.

 Lynch Jr. was born at Hopsewee Plantation in Prince George Parish, Winyah, in what is now Georgetown, South Carolina.
 He was the third child and first son of Thomas Lynch and his wife, Elizabeth (née Allston) Lynch.
 He had two older sisters, named Sabina and Esther, who were born in 1747 and 1748, respectively.